nathan-boyd/engineering_blog/content/posts/2022-04-04-big-o-examples.md

 ### O(1) - Constant

 O(1) is constant complexity, meaning that the operation is independent of the number of inputs.
-Array access operations like the following code snippet are good examples of constant-time operations.
-The complexity of looking up the value at an index in an array of 10 or 1000 are equivalent.
+Operations with constant complexity include

 - array access
 - array push
 - array pop

-Functions that perform primitive operations like multiplication, addition, etc... have constant complexity.
+Functions that perform primitive operations like multiplication, addition, or subtraction also have constant complexity.
+Below is an example of such a constant function

 ```
 def isEvenOrOdd(n):